 How long does alcohol stay in your system?

-Alcohol stay in your system and can be detected in urine up to 24 hours after you end a drinking session.
+Alcohol stay in your system and can be detected in urine drug tests up to 24 hours after you end a drinking session.
 So how long does alcohol stay in the body, urine, breath, saliva and blood?
 We review alcohol metabolism, alcohol detection, alcohol addictive properties, and drug testing principles for alcohol below.

 Peak levels and half life of alcohol